dhondta/python-tinyscript/docs/pages/enhancements.md

 `re` is enhanced with some new (fully lazy) functions to generate strings from regular expression patterns:

-- `randstr`: generates a single random string from the input regex
+- `randstr`: generates a single random string from the input regex.
-- `randstrs`: provides a generator of N random strings from the input regex
+- `randstrs`: provides a generator of N random strings from the input regex.
-- `size`: computes the number of all possible strings from the input regex
+- `size`: computes the number of all possible strings from the input regex.
-- `strings`: generates all possible strings from the input regex
+- `strings`: generates all possible strings from the input regex.

 -----